User guide

 When you open the app, you land on the unlock screen.
 Two ways forward:

-- Unlock with your password.
-The password came in the welcome email when you bought the program.
+- Unlock with your Beta password.
+The password came in the welcome email from Goals and Progress.
 Type it, tick "Remember on this device" if you trust the device, and click Unlock.

 - Try the demo first.
-Click "Try the demo" on the right to explore the full app with sample data (a fictional user named Ramon, with three years of plans, goals, and habit history).
+Click "Try the demo" on the right to explore the full app with sample data (a fictional user, Maya Chen, with several years of plans, goals, and habit history).
 You can leave demo mode at any time and your real plan is untouched.

 The gate exists for one reason: this is a paid product in beta, and the gate keeps it that way.
 There is no server-side account, no email-and-password, no analytics tied to you.
 The password is a SHA-256 hash check that runs locally.
-If you forget yours, search your inbox for "Life Goals Program beta invite" or email support@goalsandprogress.com.
+If you forget yours, search your inbox for the welcome email from Goals and Progress, or email support@goalsandprogress.com.

 3. The 90-minute first session